The Purpose of a Content Strategy: Why Have One At All?

 But wait, there’s more!

-Once you have your prioritized list of content to create, you are only one click away from an SEO content outline that recommended H1s, H2s, and keywords to include to ensure your content ranks.
+Once you have your prioritized list of content to create, you are only one click away from an SEO content brief that recommends exactly what keywords to include to ensure your content ranks.

 - Attribution Tracking